Boxerbuzz/propchain/README.md

 # Real Estate Tokenization Platform

 A comprehensive platform for tokenizing real estate assets on the Hedera network, enabling fractional ownership, automated dividend distributions, and decentralized governance.

+<a id="table-of-contents"></a>

 ## 📋 Table of Contents